umartokyo/Ath/Business/growth and profits.md

 - Paying workers below the living wage
 - Limiting reinvestments
 - Cutting costs by using processes that damage the environment

+The average holding time of stock declined from eight years in the mid-20th century to just 5 months in 2020.
+This stresses businesses to maximize profits in short term to stay alive.
+This results in losses for both business and society.